socketsupply/nat-traversal-spec/SPEC.md

 ### Receive `Test`

-This message is received when an introducer sends a message to a peer's `testPort`.
+This message is received when an introducer sends a message to a peer's `testPort` as the result of receving a `Ping`.

 #### Execution

-TODO
+- The receiving peer will
+  - update its `PongState` property.
+  - re-calcuate its nat state

 # Credit